 After returning home from his mission, Chad again sought out the restaurant business to work in, working in some of the finest hotels and restaurants in the Austin Area.
 Chad left Austin for college, attending Ricks College, in Rexburg Idaho.
 It was at Ricks that he met his future wife Kimber Isaacson, whom he married in the Boise ID LDS Temple in May of 2001.
 They are the proud parents of four children, Maddie, 11, Ella, 7, Barret, 3 and Lilly, 2.

 After finishing college, Chef Pritchard decided to pursue his passion in the kitchen and further his culinary training by attending the Texas Culinary Academy, which would later become Le Cordon Bleu College of Culinary Arts, in Austin Texas.
-It was at Le Cordon Bleu, that Chef Pritchard developed his love of classical fine dining and refined his technique and skill.
+It was at Le Cordon Bleu, that Chef Pritchard developed.